 Your child is small, but he is capable of a lot.
 He’s capable of so much, that I am sure you’ll be surprised when you let him do things for himself and discover how to build a child’s confidence.
-Holding kids back is common for parents… but you should not be doing it.
+Holding kids back is common for parents, so let’s talk about how to avoid doing it.

 this post contains affiliate links and I will be compensated if you purchase after clicking on my links at no extra cost to you. find out more here

 A 2 yr old that can climb on the potty, use the potty, flush the potty, wipe the mess off the toilet (if necessary, which it often is😉) put his clothes back on, wash his hands, and go about his other business is impressive.
 I’d say that little guy is capable of a whole lot.
 He likely makes his parents pretty proud.
 Read my complete guide to potty training here.

-Since you know I am talking about my own baby, let me say, I have no special skills, secrets, tricks or smarts that enable him to do that.
+Since you likely know I am talking about my own baby, let me say, I have no special skills, secrets, tricks, or smarts that enable him to do that.
 The fact that he can do that doesn’t make me great, it makes him great.